shawn-vision/shawn-vision.github.io/_hydrodynamics/3_vegetation.md

 translate into <strong>bulk flow structure</strong> and <strong>field-scale removal efficiency</strong>.
 </div>

-Our work develops analytical and numerical tools that connect these scales in a single, testable framework.
+Our work develops analytical and numerical tools that connect these scales within a single, physically interpretable framework.

 ---